aubio/aubio/doc/index.rst

 - digital filters (low pass, high pass, and more)
 - spectral filtering
 - transient/steady-state separation
-- sound file and audio devices read and write access
+- sound file read and write access
 - various mathematics utilities for music applications

 The name aubio comes from *audio* with a typo: some errors are likely to be